Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/input.md

 ### With Tooltip

-To add a Tooltip icon and text, simply add a `data-tooltip` data attribute with the required text.
+To add a Tooltip icon and text, simply add a `data-tooltip` data attribute with the required text to the `input` element.
 [Tooltip](/css/tooltip) styling classes must be applied to the `input` element.
 Available options:

 * `vf-tooltip--blue`
 * `vf-tooltip--red`